feralpacket/ztp/README.md

   !
 Are there any weird log messages that usually are not present with new, out of the box switches?

 dir
   !
-Are there and crash or dump files?
+Are there any crash or dump files?

 sh swi
   !
 Are all of the switches in the stack present?